© Tom Humpage

 - You should be able to take your bike either fully assembled or boxed.
 Eurostar can provide boxes and there are tools to break down your bike at its stations in London and Paris, or alternatively you can use your own bike bag or box and it will be recognised as 'luggage' rather than a bike.
 If your bike is placed in a suitable bike bag no longer than 85cm, you can carry it on board as part of your baggage allowance.

 Once you're in France getting around with your bike can be straight forward, but again planning ahead and getting to the station early are highly recommended.

-Regional trains in Ile-de-France, the region surrounding Paris, are called Transilien.
-These are the country’s busiest commuter trains.
+In Ile-de-France, (the region surrounding Paris), these trains are called Transilien and they are the country’s busiest commuter trains.
 They operate into all of Paris’ stations and run on lines with a letter associated (line K, line P, etc.).
-They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday to Friday, before 6.30am, between 9.30am and 4.30pm, then after 7.30pm; At any time on weekends and bank holidays and at any time if it is folded or placed in a bike bag and does not cause fellow passengers any inconvenience.
+They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday-Friday, before 06:30, between 09:30 and 16:30, then after 19:30; at any time on weekends and public holidays and at any time if it's folded or placed in a bike bag and does not cause fellow passengers any inconvenience.

-On Intercity trains it's best if you can dismantle your bike and carry it on in a bag no more than 120x90cm.
+It's best if you can dismantle your bike and carry it on in a bag no more than 130x90cm.
 Some of these trains require a seat reservation, whereas others do not.
-Consequently, according to the type of train, it may or may not be necessary to book, or pay for, a place for your bike.
+Consequently, according to the type of train, it may or may not be necessary to book, or pay, for a place for your bike.

 Races & events